 Arts & Design District

 One of Carmel's longest running festivals, this event is a treat for the senses and a delight to see.
+The Festival takes place the fourth weekend in September.
+More that 135 juried artists, two stages of entertainment and many food vendors welcome everyone.
 Volunteers are needed in the planning and implementation of the festival.
 To become involved contact the International Arts Festival via the website at www.CarmelArtsFestival.org

 Merchants Square Shopping Center

 This German-themed event is a fun way to start a fall weekend with a polka and a beer.
 This family friendly event features Polka Boy, a local band with a very loyal following and for good reason... they can really get a crowd going!
 Volunteers are needed the day of the event.
-Contact Victory Sun event coordinators to volunteer.
+See our Oktoberfest webpage for details and volunteer contacts.

 Carmel Fire Department Christmas Assistance Program